bitcoinmanchester/bitcoinmanchester-2/_posts/2015-05-15-inside-bitcoins-2015-day-2.md

 published: true
 ---

 Inside Bitcoins is a series of conferences organized by Mecklermedia.
 It is being held in Hong Kong for the second time.

 One-day ticket: 1480 HKD

 Full pass: 2180 HKD (early bird offer ends April 28)

 Networking pass: Free

 Students and government employees can enjoy a 15% discount.
-Please contact the organizers directly.
+Please contact the organisers directly.

 Bitcoins of course accepted.